Britains: History

-Vehicles

-Some die-cast vehicles entered Britains production in the few years just following World War II, like the accurately painted no. 128f Fordson Major tractor in the "Model Farm" series.
-It was not until the 1960s, however, that the company began regularly manufacturing military and agricultural vehicles and accessories, ostensibly to be used with figurines, but several lines of vehicles were made in their own right.
-Land Rovers, and later Range Rovers, were probably the most common offering (both traditional and newer versions), but farm tractors and a wide variety of farm implements appeared.
-Various commercial lorries — such as a 1:32 scale milk tanker, flat bed, tipper, and cement mixer — also appeared.
-A line of military vehicles was offered, and, rather oddly considering the previous military and agricultural orientation, a selection of racing motorcycles.

 Britains in the 21st Century

 In 1997, Britains Petite, Ltd was bought by Ertl Company of Iowa, a maker of die-cast toys.
 Ertl was subsequently bought by RC2 LLC, another American die-cast miniature and plastic kit maker.
 At this time, production of toy soldiers was moved to China.
 In 2011, Japanese-headquartered toy company Tomy acquired RC2 which included the Britains die-cast farm miniatures range.
 In 2021, Tomy celebrated 100 years of the Britains farm miniatures range.

 W. Britains in the 21st Century

 In 2005, the W. Britains brand was acquired by First Gear, an American maker of die-cast collectibles.
 This firm produces and sells mostly contemporary matte-style figures to the collectors market under the W. Britain brand.
 Kenneth A. Osen was the master sculptor for W. Britain until June 2013 when he was appointed General Manager & Creative Director.
 Sculpting continues to be done by Ken Osen, Alan Ball and Graham Scollick.
 All figures are sculpted by hand, to scale, before duplication.
-On 30 January 2012 Bachmann Europe Plc became the sole distributor of all W. Britain figures in the UK and Continental Europe.
+First Gear sold W.Britain to The Good Soldier, LLC in 2016.
+In May of 2020 W.Britain was sold to On The Mantle, LLC of Chillicothe, Ohio.
+On The Mantle, LLC retained all employees and moved all operations to Chillicothe.
+On 30 January 2012 Bachmann Europe Plc became the sole distributor of all W. Britain figures in the UK and Continental Europe until 2023 when all distribution reverted back to the world headquarters in Chillicothe, Ohio, USA.